unreal-art/art/README.md

 ## 🚀 The Story So Far

-Unreal.art began as an ambitious AI content generation platform, powered by proprietary decentralized compute (dePin).
+ideomind.org began as an ambitious AI content generation platform, powered by proprietary decentralized compute (dePin).
 In just a few months, we:

 - Attracted 3,500+ users
 - Forged partnerships and won prizes